Image

 • Sexual contact with nursing home residents

-Penalties for Not Registering as a Sex Offender in Johnson County, MO
+Penalties for Failing to Register as a Sex Offender in Johnson County and Throughout Missouri

 Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Johnson County, MO child pornography attorneys, we provide help in the following practice areas for clients in Johnson County and anywhere in Missouri:
+In addition to expert legal representation from our skilled Johnson County, MO child pornography attorneys, we provide help in the following practice areas for clients in Johnson County, MO:

 Child Pornography Defense Lawyer Johnson County, MO | Criminal Defense Law Firm in Johnson County, MO | Combs Waterkotte